 This infrared survey course can be taken entirely online, and provides outstanding infrared training for an excellent

 value.
-Written in easy-to-understand language, the thermal training is accompanied by many examples, videos, and
+Written in easy-to-understand language, thermal training is accompanied by many examples, videos, and practice

 - Differentiate between missing or inadequate insulation